bazonkerista/tom/README.md

 What was just something that I wanted to have on the other monitor while I play Star Citizen turned into this.

+Note that this currently only works on Chrome.

+If your monitor is not 2560x1440 then use CTRL+Scroll to resize so that it fits to taste.

 Yet another binding layout reference among a list of already great ones.

 This is a dynamic Keyboard and Joystick Binding Viewer to reference on the other monitor or print.